FisicoDelirante/DEChallenge/README.md

 and everything should be ready to go.

 ## Running the project

 Again, make sure all containers are running with

 `docker-compose up -d`

+You can now access swagger in localhost:8000/docs

-and you may start the app with
+If you are planning to run the app outside docker, then:

 `fastapi dev .\main.py`

-You can now access swagger in localhost:8000/docs
+will also let you run everything

 ### Api order